JosephM101/Charging-Sound-Changer/README.md

 This process may look different on phones from other brands that heavily customize their devices like Samsung.

 Once all of that is complete, choose a sound that's within the 5-second limit, turn it on and plug in your device!
+Sample sounds will be offered soon.

 ## Installing
 \[WIP\]